Codylon-Studios/TaskMinder/docs/src/deploy-v2.md

-# Server Setup in Production v2 - unstable
+# Server Setup in Production v2

-!!! warning
-This guide is based on non-final decisions and is subject to frequent changes as it reflects the current state of the develop branch.
-It serves only as a preview of the upcoming documentation version.

 ## What you'll need